 Using Multiple Regression to Statistically Control for Confounders

-To account for these initial differences, the researchers use regression analysis and include the confounding variables in the model.
+To account for these initial differences in the vitamin supplement observational study, the researchers use regression analysis and include the confounding variables in the model.

 The researchers present three regression models.
 The simplest model accounts only for age and caloric intake.
 Next, are two models that include additional confounding variables beyond age and calories.
 The first model adds various demographic information and seven health measures.
 The second model includes everything in the previous model and adds several more specific dietary intake measures.
 Using statistical significance as a guide for specifying the correct regression model, the researchers present the model with the most variables as the basis for their final results.